Cologne: Flood protection

 Cologne is regularly affected by flooding from the Rhine and is considered the most flood-prone European city.
 A city agency (Stadtentwässerungsbetriebe Köln, "Cologne Urban Drainage Operations") manages an extensive flood control system which includes both permanent and mobile flood walls, protection from rising waters for buildings close to the river banks, monitoring and forecasting systems, pumping stations and programmes to create or protect floodplains, and river embankments.
 The system was redesigned after a 1993 flood, which resulted in heavy damage.

+Wildlife

+The dominant wildlife of Cologne is insects, small rodents, and several species of birds.
+Pigeons are the most often seen animals in Cologne, although the number of birds is augmented each year by a growing population of feral exotics, most visibly parrots such as the rose-ringed parakeet.
+The sheltered climate in southeast North Rhine-Westphalia allows these birds to survive through the winter, and in some cases, they are displacing native species.
+The plumage of Cologne's green parrots is highly visible even from a distance, and contrasts starkly with the otherwise muted colours of the cityscape.

+Hedgehogs, rabbits and squirrels are common in parks and the greener parts of town.
+In the outer suburbs foxes and wild boar can be seen, even during the day.